dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   fmt.Println(*p) // "2"
 ```

-A variable created with new is no different from an ordinary local variable whose address is taken, except that there’s no need to invent (and declare) a dummy name, and we can use `new(T)` in an expression.
+A variable created with new is no different from an ordinary local variable whose address is taken, except that there's no need to invent (and declare) a dummy name, and we can use `new(T)` in an expression.
 Thus `new` is only a syntactic convenience, not a fundamental notion.
 The two `newInt` functions below have identical behaviors.
 ```go
   func newInt() *int {